aiweizeng/microscopy/README.md

 I didn't end up using it in the end for the Zeng 2024 paper but it is still useful to have.

+## Tracking and analysing GEMs

+I followed Manu Derivery's code for tracking quantum dots in Stangherlin 2021.
+Follow this link for comprehensive instructions.  https://github.com/deriverylab/Stangherlin2021/tree/main

+I made minor changes to the code to fit my experiment:
+1. batch_thunderstorm_AZ.ijm: I adapted the thunderstorm tracking code and tweaked the parameters for my microscope set up (100x spinning disk) and for the behaviour of the GEMs
+2. I adapted the code to

 ## CellProfiler